33 Essential Spices I Recommend Stocking Up On

 20. Nutmeg (Ground):

 Nutmeg is often used in sauces and creamed entrees.
-It tends to have what some would consider an earthy, warm flavor but can take on spicy tones depending on what other spices or food products it’s blended or served with.
+It tends to have what some would consider an earthy, warm flavor, but can take on spicy tones depending on what other spices or food products it’s blended or served with.
 The word on the street is that you should use just small amounts of this spice since some people have experienced some toxic results if eaten in larger quantities.
-I’d suggest trying it in small doses to see how it is received by other family members.
+I’d suggest trying it in small doses to see how other family members receive it.

 It is used in many confections, sausages, drinks like eggnog, dressings, and more.
-It has been shown to be anti-inflammatory, helps with blood sugar control, can help maintain a healthy mood boost, and provides many antioxidants we all need.
+It is anti-inflammatory, helps with blood sugar control, can help maintain a healthy mood boost, and provides many antioxidants we all need.

 21. Old Bay Seasoning: